geofs-pilot/GeoFS-addon-manager/README.md

 ![image](https://github.com/user-attachments/assets/da122b15-1bf9-44ac-9264-9622cf767246)

 The userscript is an example setup that creates the addons above.
 You can add your own addons in the places that I've labeled accordingly.
-I've included the version that I use.
+I've also included the version that I use.
 It includes 17 addons:

 https://github.com/meatbroc/GeoFS-atc-airspace